brocchini/CS/README.md

-## Computer Science Study
+# Computer Science Study

-- Code implementation is mine, algorithms are from CS whitepapers and text books.
+- Code implementation is mine, algorithms are from CS white papers and text books.